 For instance, we can trace it to the Greek word “Oiomai.”
 This means, “I suppose, think and I believe”.
 It is also lineage to the Latin root word “Audire,” which means “to hear”.
 Last, its Proto-Indo-European lexical root means, “a sighting and to believe”.

-You’d think that hearing, seeing, or believing something would be a good thing.
+You’d think that hearing, seeing, or believing something would be a wonderful thing.
 Yet, in the 16th century, the meaning of Omen took on a different meaning.
 An Omen became a signal of something bad happening in the future.
 It left people in fear of an unforeseen calamity.

 This negative association was an intentional act.
 This is an example of demonizing specific things, situations, and people.
 Labeling these is a way to make them off-limits and unacceptable.
 The term Omen is an example of this type of labeling.